-The Institution's subsidiary companies are subject to Corporation Tax and VAT in the same way as a commercial organisation.
+The Institution's subsidiary companies Limbury Ltd, Rudgeley Ltd and Hartpury Rugby Limited are subject to Corporation Tax and VAT in the same way as a commercial organisation.
+Hartpury College Ltd is an exempt charity within the meaning of Part 3 of the Charities Act 2011.